scar1377/intro-week-solution/day_1/1_bash_fundamentals/notes.md

 /Users/mitch
 ```

-This is referred to as the home directory and will be the directory the shell program starts inside when the terminal is first created.
+This is referred to as the home directory and will be the directory the shell program starts **inside** when the terminal is first created.
-The output `/Users/mitch` is said to be a file path.
-A **file path** is a list of different directories separated by a `/`, indicating which `directory` you are currently inside and which directories it is nested inside.
+The output `/Users/mitch` is a **file path**.
+A **file path** is a list of different directories separated by a `/`, indicating which `directory` the shell program is currenly inside and which directories it is nested inside.

----

 ### `ls`